Pain · Mittelstand

 What this work does not include.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 No renegotiation of the distribution agreement, which sits with corporate counsel.
 When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.

 If the distributor moves boxes and the pipeline beyond the anchor account is silent, describe the file.

-Send the distribution agreement summary, the anchor account profile, and recent US pipeline data.
+Share the distribution agreement summary, the anchor account profile, and recent US pipeline data.
 Response within one business day.

-Start the conversation
+Start the inquiry

-Start the conversation
+Start the inquiry